halas77/scm/ReadMe.md

-# Simple SCM
+# Simple PMS

 ## Overview

-The **Simple SCM** project is a demonstration of Solidity fundamentals through a basic product management system.
+The **Simple PMS** project is a demonstration of Solidity fundamentals through a basic product management system.
 This project covers key Solidity concepts including variables, structs, mappings, inheritance, functions, events, and modifiers.
 The goal is to showcase these basics in a practical example.

 ## Features